 Cheril Clarke of Phenomenal Writing believes an RFP should both excite and motivate prospects to respond; a phenomenal RFP should be well-written, concise, and explicit to ensure quality replies.

 Many nonprofits and associations don’t have internal website design capabilities, so they turn to digital design agencies like us.
-If you are a nonprofit organization who wants your RFP to stand out and get noticed by the top creative agencies, we've outlined the 5 must-haves to include in your request.
+If you are a nonprofit organization who wants your RFP to stand out and get noticed by the top creative agencies, we've outlined the 5 must-haves to include in your RFP.